ksielemann/scripts_and_plots/README.md

    gggenomes_QTL_plot_species.R

+   Positions have to be added manually.
 The plots are based on the package 'gggenomes' (https://github.com/thackl/gggenomes).
 Both plots were combined into one figure (Figure 3 in the publication) using inkscape.